fciacchi/demo-app-blueprint/DOCUMENTATION.md

 random IDs), and the second one deciding how many fake entries for each table to create.

+## Linters and Validations

+The systems uses several Linters to enforce Coding standards for both PHP and JS code.
+Specifically:

+* PHPCS for Code Validation
+* PHPStan for Code Consistency
+* RectorPHP for Best Practices
+* ESLint for JSX Pages

 ## WIP

 - API Definition (group /api)
 - Split of Controller and Model (for DB queries)
+- Add Postman collection for API test (locally)
 - Main Template for JSX
-- Add phpspec, rectorphp and phpstan
 - Add PHPUnit tests
 - Add Github Workflow
-- Add Postman collection for API test (locally)

 ## TODO